HasanYahya101/FlappyChicken-Vite/README.md

 ## Introduction

 A twist on the classic game flappy bird.
 This game has tiers from score 1 to 100.
 The game runs infinitely.
 When player dies, he is shown his score and title.
 Game can also be restarted.
+The game is responsive on both Desktop and Mobile.

 ## Deployment